-- Shake the bin occasionally to keep cubes separated and to obtain increased storage capacity. - It is normal for ice crescents to be attached by a corner.
-They will break apart easily. - You will hear water running when ice maker is working.
-You'll hear ice fall into the bin.
-Don't let these sounds bother you. - The ice maker will not operate until the freezer is cold enough to make ice.
-This can take overnight. - Because of new plumbing connections, the first ice may be discolored or off-flavored.
-Discard the first few batches of ice. - If ice is not being made fast enough and more ice is needed, turn the Refrigerator Control toward a higher number.
-Wait a day and, if necessary, turn the Freezer Control toward C. - If you remove the ice bin, raise the signal arm to shut off the ice maker.
-When you return the bin, push it in all the way and lower the signal arm to the ON position. - If cubes are stored too long, they may develop an off-flavor ... like stale water.
-Throw them away.
-Ice maker will make new ice.
-Cubes in the ice bin can also become smaller by evaporation. - Good water quality is important for good ice quality.
+- It is normal for ice crescents to be attached by a corner.
+They will break apart easily. - The ice maker will not operate until the freezer is cold enough to make ice.
+This can take overnight. - If ice is not being made fast enough and more ice is needed, turn the Refrigerator Control toward a higher number.
+Wait a day and, if necessary, turn the Freezer Control toward C. - · Good water quality is important for good ice quality.
 It is not recommended that the ice maker be connected to a softened water supply.
-Water softener chemicals, such as salt from a malfunctioning softener, can damage the ice maker mold and lead to poor ice quality.
+Water softener chemicals, such as salt from a malfunctioning softener, can damage the ice maker mold and lead to poor quality ice.
 If a softened water supply cannot be avoided, it is important that the water softener be well maintained and operating properly.

 Raise signal arm to stop ice maker.

-Lower signal arm to start ice maker.
+Lower signal

-Removing the ice maker storage bin (RS22BR and RS25BR)
+Removing the ice maker storage bin